Anup-subedi/water_level_detector/README.md

-# water_level_detector
+# water level detector
-water level detection using arduino and water sensor.
+A mini-poject water level detection using arduino and water sensor.